Chimaera Boot Lid Hinge Modification

 The gallery below shows a general summary of the various stages.

-More comprehensive step-by-step instructions to follow.
+More comprehensive step-by-step instructions to follow when development is complete.